10 Years (band): Division (2006–2008)

 On November 19, 2006, 10 Years unveiled and confirmed the title Division for their second album.
-The band would begin recording Division in late June 2007 after spending the better part of a year writing.
+The band began recording Division in late June 2007 after spending the better part of a year writing.

 Lewis told in an interview that the album is "so different from the first one [The Autumn Effect], but it's still 10 Years", and, "It just sounds like [the songs] would be from a totally different band, which was, you know, the goal".
 It was also revealed that the track titled "Focus" was co-written with Stone Temple Pilots and former Army of Anyone guitarist Dean DeLeo.

-On May 21, 2007 a demo song titled "All Your Lies" from Division was released onto their MySpace along with a post stating the band had chosen producer Rick Parasher to produce the new album.
+On May 21, 2007, a demo song titled "All Your Lies" from Division was released onto their MySpace along with a post stating the band had chosen producer Rick Parasher to produce the new album.
 On September 7, the band announced on their MySpace that the album was finished and would be released in 2008, following a tour with Dir En Grey, Sevendust, Operator, Thousand Foot Krutch and Chevelle.

 A year later on January 29, 2008, "Beautiful", the new single from Division, was released to iTunes and a snippet was also posted on the band's MySpace page.
-Division was released on May 13, 2008 after being pushed back due to finalization of the album's artwork.
+Division was released on May 13, 2008, after being pushed back due to finalization of the album's artwork.

 10 Years was featured on the Revolution Stage of Linkin Park's Summer Projekt Revolution 2008 tour with Atreyu, Hawthorne Heights and Armor For Sleep.
 They went on tour with Mudvayne until mid December 2008.

 In December 2009, Matt Wantland announced he was leaving the band to pursue other interests.

+The album was dedicated to actor Brad Renfro, who died in 2008 at the age of 25.
+Renfro was Jesse Hasek's cousin.